ValentinaPasqual/forgont/README.md

 - **forgont:consider_compared_document**: Describe the set of documents which has been compared to the one under analysis described by the claim
 - **provo:has_source**: Describe the set of sources on which the claim has been based on
 - **provo:based_on**: Describe the source on which the claim has been published
+- **provo:appeoach**: The approach adopted by the scholar to claim such conclusion

 ## Features
 ### Qualitative document analysis